fredrkl/net-recap/records-explorer/README.md

 As I see it, you will only want to use value type records when you have a small, immutable data structure that you want to store on the stack.
 For larger data structures, you will want to use reference type records.
 Record structs do not support inheritence.

+## When to use either

+- Use reference type records when you have a large data structure that you want to store on the heap.
+- Use value type records when you have a small, immutable data structure that you want to store on the stack.Good for performance critical applications.

 In summary:
 - **Reference type records** (default) are stored on the heap.
 - **Value type records** are stored on the stack.